SeyiMich/POAKIN/README.md

 - Step 2 : Loaded data into Power BI Desktop using appropriate connector, dataset is a csv file.
 Then opened it in Power Query window for the neccesary transformation.
 - Step 3 : Also by default, column profiling is based only on first 1000 rows, I changed the status bar option to "column profiling based on entire dataset" as I knew the dataset had over 50,000 rows.
 - Step 4 : In the power query editor & in view tab under Data preview section, I checked the "column distribution", "column quality" & "column profile" options in order to review the quality of the entries.
-This helped me identify and eliminate dupplicate rows.
+This helped me identify and eliminate duplicate rows.
 - Step 5 : After removing duplicate data, I moved on to handling empty and null rows to ensure data integrity and completeness for further analyses.
 - Step 6 : A new custom column was created from the [Theft] column using the below expression: